Crime of child hands. The James Bulger case

 Childhood and subsequent years in a penal institution

 Both perpetrators were found guilty, even though they were only 10 years old, making them one of the youngest murderers in UK history.
 In 2001, after spending many years in a detention facility, they went free, receiving new identities to avoid revenge.
-Jon Venables was again convicted in 2010 for having material related to child abuse and re-incarcerated.
+Jon Venables was again convicted in 2010 for possession of material related to exploitation children and put back in prison.
 After serving his sentence, he received another fictional identity.
 In 2017, he again went to prison for similar crimes, after which he was sentenced to 40 months.

-Based on the case described, a story-inspired feature film with the title "Playing Square" directed by Bartosz Kowalski was created.
+Based on the case described, an inspired story was created movie a feature about the title "Playing Square" directed by Bartosz Kowalski.